GRTLCollaboration/GRChombo/README.md

 It should ask for authentication, then look as though it has 'hung up'.

-On your local Paraview client, again click 'connect' and choose the connection configured in the earlier step.
+On your local Paraview client, again click  the connect icon and choose the connection configured in the earlier step.
 This should now have opened a connection to fawcett that you can use to access your data using `File->Open`.
 We will go over any smaller points in the tutorial if necessary.
 You should now be able